-A professional musician for more than forty years, he’s led rock, jazz and acoustic bands, most recently with the duo Mountaintide, with whom he recorded and released two albums of original material as well as a CD of children’s music.
-The most recent recording, Coffee & Fried Steak, came out in June, 2017.
+A professional musician for more than forty years, he’s led rock, jazz and acoustic bands, most recently the duo Mountaintide, with whom he recorded and released two albums of original material as well as a CD of children’s music.
 Their first CD, Dancing in the Sun, was released in June 2015, followed by the children’s album, Away We Go, in November 2015.
+Coffee & Fried Steak, came out in June, 2017.

 Jim’s original songs cover a wide range of styles and touch on a diverse range of subject matter: The environmental anthem “Open Spaces,” the wistful beauty of “Virginia,” the summer memories of “Talking Like Horses,” the journey up “460 West to Blacksburg,” the singalong folk song “Colors of the Rainbow,” the lyrical potency of “Growing Guns on Trees,” teenage memories from 1969 in “A Mighty Cry.”
 His “Last Anti-War Song” was nominated for Song of the Year in the VEER Music Awards.

 Born in Chattanooga, Tennessee, Jim grew up in Suffolk, Virginia, graduating from Suffolk High School and Virginia Tech.
 He’s been a popular musician regionally since the mid-1970s.
 He is also a highly regarded music writer and critic whose work has been published in the All Music Guide, PortFolio Weekly and VEER Magazine among many print and online publications.
 He is well known throughout the area as a popular television personality, having hosted programs on the local PBS and NPR affiliates for thirty five years.